User authentication rules

 Warning

 The rule priority matches the order of rows: rules are read from top to bottom, and the first relevant rule applies.
-If authentication based on the first suitable rule fails, other rules are not applied.
+If authentication based on the first suitable rule fails, other rules do not apply.

 Getting a list of rules